 Conclusion.
-The reduction and maintenance of the elk population at levels consistent with a lightly grazed system would result in long-term, negligible to minor, adverse impacts to those visitors that include seeing elk as part of their visitor experience as a decrease in the population could result in a decreased chance of seeing elk.
+The reduction and maintenance of the elk population at levels consistent with a lightly grazed system would result in long-term, negligible to minor, adverse impacts to those visitors that include seeing elk as part of their visitor experience as a decrease in the population would result in a decreased chance of seeing elk.
 These impacts would be partially off set by long-term benefits from the overall enhancement to the vegetation, wildlife, and wildlife habitat in elk use areas through elk management that would improve the experience of those visitors wanting to see all of the resources of the South Unit in their natural condition.
-Alternative B would have long-term, minor to moderate, adverse impacts of short duration adverse impacts as some visitors may be affected by closures and noise from firearms within the park during annual management actions.
+Alternative B would have long-term, minor to moderate, adverse impacts of short duration as some visitors may be affected by closures and noise from firearms within the park during annual management actions.
 Cumulative impacts under alternative B would be long-term, minor, and adverse.

 Visitor Experience Impacts.
-The rapid reduction of the elk population within 1 year, and maintaining it at levels consistent with a lightly grazed system (i.e., between 100 and 400 animals), would have the same long-term beneficial impacts to visitors as described for alternative B, including the opportunity to view vegetation, wildlife, and wildlife habitat in natural conditions.
-However, these benefits would be realized sooner under alternative C as initial reduction would last one year versus five years under alternative B. For those visitors wishing to see elk, reduction of the population could decrease the chance, but would only have negligible to minor, long-term adverse impacts as it is unlikely the decline would be noticed by most visitors.
+The rapid reduction of the elk population within one year, and maintaining it at levels consistent with a lightly grazed system (i.e., between 100 and 400 animals), would have the same long-term beneficial impacts to visitors as described for alternative B, including the opportunity to view vegetation, wildlife, and wildlife habitat in natural conditions.
+For those visitors wishing to see elk, reduction of the population would decrease the chance, but would only have negligible to minor, long-term adverse impacts given the limited numbers that currently see elk.